 4. Water balloon target game

 Kids will love any party game that involves water balloons!
 All you need is some water balloons and a bucket.
 Once you’ve filled up the water balloons, get the kids to take it in turns to throw the balloons into the bucket.
 The winner is the person who gets the most balloons in the bucket – award water pistols as prizes.

 5. Tug of water war

 Choose a grassy patch in your backyard, garden or park.
 Draw a line, using spray paint or chalk about 5ft long on the grass.
 Tie a knot at each end of a thick piece of rope (20ft – 30ft long) and measure the halfway point with a coloured piece of ribbon.
 Lay the rope along the line and divide the kids into two teams and place a sprinkler at the middle point where the ribbon is tied.
 Once the teams line up on either side of the rope, the tug of war game begins.
 The first team to pull a member of the other team over the line and into the sprinkler wins.

 6. Pass the water

 7. Slippery water slide

 This is so easy to set up and will provide hours of fun and tons of laughter.
-Take our Water Slide Wipeout (coming soon) and spray the entire water slide with water and lay the hose at the top of the slide so the water continues to run down.
+Take a water slide and spray the entire water slide with water and lay the hose at the top of the slide so the water continues to run down.
 Make sure there are no rocks or sharp objects sticking up to puncture the plastic or hurt children.
 Then, dressed in their swimming costumes or trunks, get them to slide down one by one – some going headfirst, feet first or even cross legged.
 Make it competitive party game by marking who gets the furthest on the slide.